Urban renewal in Woolstore Precinct, Teneriffe

-The Woolstore Precinct is a residential area in the suburb of Teneriffe in Brisbane, Australia.
+The Woolstore Precinct is a residential area in the suburb of Teneriffe in Brisbane, Queensland, Australia.
 A former industrial and commercial area, it has undergone urban renewal with preservation and re-purposing of many buildings from the early 20th century.
 This renewal has been guided by neighbourhood plans formulated by Brisbane City Council, with advice from the Queensland Heritage Council.